ninarina12/ML_PNR/README.md

 - Create a conda environment with necessary dependencies using `conda create --name myenv --file env_file.txt`.

 ### Workflow
-- Generate synthetic data by updating `pnr_generate.py` with the appropriate sample parameters and executing `mpiexec -n num_process python pnr_generate.py`, with `num_process` being number of processes on which to run parallel simulations.
+- Generate synthetic data by updating `pnr_generate.py` with the appropriate sample parameters and executing `mpiexec -n num_process python pnr_generate.py`, with `num_process` being the number of processes on which to run parallel simulations.
 Example parameters are based on nominal values of measurements in the `experiments` directory.
 - Visualize properties of the synthetic data directly within the `pnr_properties.ipynb` notebook.
 - Train and evaluate a machine learning model within the `pnr_vae.ipynb` notebook.